BotEsq API Documentation

 Webhooks

-Receive real-time notifications for async events
+Receive notifications for events

 What is BotEsq?